Navid200/xDrip/docs/Calibration.md

 [xDrip](../README.md) >> [Features](./Features_page.md) >> xDrip Calibration

 ### What is Calibration
-The current continuous glucose monitoring (CGM) technology is limited to measuring glucose in interstitial fluid.
-But, the glucose level in blood is not the same as the glucose level in interstitial fluid.
-Fortunately, they are correlated.
-A formula is used to calculate blood glucose from the measured interstitial fluid glucose.
+Current continuous glucose monitoring (CGM) technology measures glucose in interstitial fluid, which differs from blood glucose levels but is correlated.
+A formula translates interstitial fluid glucose to estimated blood glucose.

-The CGM measures the interstitial fluid glucose.
-We calibrate, by telling the CGM what our blood glucose is, after measuring it using our blood glucose meter.
-The CGM uses these two figures to formulate the relationship.

-If everything was perfect, the more calibrations we performed, the more accurate the calibrated readings would become.

-### What could affect the accuracy of the readings
+Calibration involves providing your CGM with your blood glucose readings, measured with a glucose meter, to help it establish this correlation.
+Ideally, more calibrations improve accuracy.

+### Factors Affecting Accuracy
-* The accuracy of your blood glucose meter
+* **Accuracy of your blood glucose meter**: Ensure your meter is accurate and properly calibrated.
-* The accuracy and sensitivity of the sensor
-* The accuracy of the formula

-### Delay
-The blood glucose is the cause.
-The interstitial fluid glucose is the effect.
-The blood glucose is not always constant.
-There is a delay (about 15 minutes) from when the blood glucose changes until the interstitial fluid glucose changes accordingly.
-This delay complicates the matter.
-You can see a good description [here](https://www.youtube.com/watch?v=vylZB-m22Sc).
-If your blood glucose is rapidly increasing, or decreasing, what your CGM shows will be very different than what your blood glucose is at the time.
-Therefore, you should never calibrate when the glucose is changing rapidly.
-If you do, you could actually degrade accuracy instead of improving it.
+* **Sensor Accuracy and Sensitivity**: The sensor’s performance affects readings.
+* **Formula Accuracy**:  The formula used to correlate interstitial fluid glucose with blood glucose impacts results.
+* **Delay**: Blood glucose levels change before interstitial fluid glucose reflects those changes, with a typical delay of about 10 minutes ([clip](./videos/difference_interstitial_fluid_vs_blood_glucose.mp4)).
+Calibrating during rapid glucose changes can degrade accuracy.

-### Factory-calibrated CGM
+### Factory-calibrated CGMs
-G6 offers factory calibration, which means the user does not need to perform calibrations anymore after entering a 4-digit calibration code when starting the sensor.
-However, this is based on studies that have minimized the average error.
-Some individuals may be farther from the average.
-G6 allows you to calibrate if you need to.
+The G6 sensor offers factory calibration, eliminating the need for regular calibrations after entering a 4-digit code at startup.
+This is based on average error studies, but individual variations may occur.
+If discrepancies arise, you can still calibrate.
-Regardless, it is a good idea to test with your blood glucose meter if your symptoms disagree with what the CGM shows.
+Always test with a glucose meter if symptoms do not match CGM readings.
 <br/>

-If you are interested in more detail, [this article](./pdf/biosensors-08-00024.pdf) is a good reference.
 <br/>

 ---